Chin Hong, Cellobear

 Who is Cellobear?

-Name: Chin Hong
+Chin Hong

-Nickname: Cellobear
+Name: Chin Hong · Nickname: Cellobear

-Musically Inspired Cellist - Authentic Digital Marketer - Futurist Oriented Educator
+Musically Inspired Cellist - Educator - Entrepreneur

 If there is ONE thing that has stayed constant in my life, regardless of the different things which I have done so far, it is simply this... that I have never stopped teaching or playing the cello.
 But what I strive to do is to be more than just sharing stuff on how to play the cello.
 Over my varied and storied stints as a educator, technologist, marketer, I have always used cello teaching or education as a means to integrate all of my life experiences into a unique take on the learning of the cello.